-- CO 1: Provide an idea about investments and its various alternatives - CO 2: Enable the students to understand Shares and Debentures - CO 3: Create an awareness regarding investment Risk and return - CO 4: Make them understand about securities analysis and management - CO 5: Provide knowledge about portfolio investment and various theories in portfolio Management
+- CO 1:.
+To provide an idea about investments and its various alternatives - CO 2: To enable the students to understand Shares and Debentures - CO 3: To create an awareness regarding investment Risk and return - CO 4: To make them understand about securities analysis and management - CO5: To provide knowledge about portfolio investment and various theories in portfolio management

-UNIT I INTRODUCTION
+UNIT I INTRODUCTION 15

-Concepts & investments- importance- alternative forms of investment- LIC schemes bank deposits- government securities- mutual fund schemes- post office schemes- provident fund-company deposits- real estate- gold & silver.
+Concepts & investments- importance- alternative forms of investment- LIC schemesbank deposits- government securities- mutual fund schemes- post office schemes- provident fund- company deposits- real estate- gold & silver.

-UNIT II INVESTMENT IN SHARE AND DEBENTURES
+UNIT II INVESTMENT IN SHARE AND DEBENTURES 15

-Investment in shares and debentures- comparison with other forms of investment primary market: role of NIM mechanics & floating new issues- secondary markets: functions mechanics of security market- OTCEI- NSE- features and options.
+Investment in shares and debentures- comparison with other forms of investmentprimary market: role of NIM mechanics & floating new issues- secondary markets: functionsmechanics of security market- OTCEI- NSE- features and options.

-UNIT III RISK & RETURNS
+UNIT III RISK & RETURNS 15

-Risk- kinds- measures of risk- returns- valuation of securities- valuation of bonds valuation of preference & equity shares.
+Risk- kinds- measures of risk- returns- valuation of securities- valuation of bondsvaluation of preference & equity shares.

-UNIT IV SECURITIES ANALYSIS
+UNIT IV SECURITIES ANALYSIS 15